 OpenShift and docker are explained below:

-It is Caas (Container as a service) which is used for building and seamlessly integrating legacy projects enabling organizations to achieve high velocity innovations.
+It is Caas (Container as a service) which is used for building and seamlessly integrating legacy projects enabling organizations to achieve high-velocity innovations.
 It encourages the concept of DevOps methodology through CI/CD (Continuous Integration/Continuous Development).
 Thus, the developers can integrate their code into a shared repository as early as possible and deploying it quickly and efficiently.
 Thus, the local development setup behaves like a live server.
 It comes up with integrated developer tools.
 Also, the virtual machine image is openly accessible and shareable.
 The applications developed on it can be reused and are shareable.
 It is open-source and available on Github.

 OpenShift and Docker can be used hand in hand in a single customer application workflow.
-As OpenShift is PaaS (Platform as a service), it can be used over an existing cloud service that is deployed on the Docker Enterprise platform which is Caas (Container as a service).
-This reduces the setup cost on part of the customers and increases the efficiency and the productivity of the existing application workflow as both are open-source technologies.
+As OpenShift is PaaS (Platform as a service), it can be used over an existing cloud service that is deployed on the Docker Enterprise platform, which is Caas (Container as a service).
+This reduces the setup cost on the part of the customers and increases the efficiency and the productivity of the existing application workflow as both are open-source technologies.
 This also ensures the scalability of the existing application workflow.
-Also, as both of the technologies form an integral part of the cloud platform they can be used independently.
+Also, as both of the technologies form an integral part of the cloud platform, they can be used independently.

 Head to Head Comparison between OpenShift vs Docker (Infographics)

 Below is the top 10 difference between OpenShift vs Docker: